jesseVast/vasttams/apps/folder_ingestor/README.md

 # Folder Ingestor

 Ingests all files from a folder into TAMS.
-Each folder becomes one source and one flow.
+Each folder becomes one source with separate flows for each media type (video, audio, data).
+When multiple media types are detected, a multi-essence flow is created to collect them.
 Media files are chunked into time-based segments, non-media files are stored as data files.

 ## Features

 - **Automatic Media Detection**: Uses `ffprobe` to detect video and audio files
+- **Multi-Essence Flow Support**: Automatically creates separate flows for each media type and a multi-essence flow to collect them
 - **Media Chunking**: Chunks video/audio files into 30-second segments using `jthaloor-ffmpeg`
 - **Marker-Based Chunking**: Automatically detects and uses metadata files (FFMETADATA1 or JSON) for intelligent chunking
 - **Metadata File Matching**: Heuristically matches metadata files to media files (e.g., `soccer.mp4` + `soccer_metadata.txt`)
-- **Data File Support**: Uploads non-media files as data objects
+- **Data File Support**: Uploads non-media files as data objects to a dedicated data flow
 - **Resume Support**: Automatically resumes from where it left off if interrupted
-- **Duplicate Detection**: Skips already-processed files and chunks
+- **Duplicate Detection**: Skips already-processed files and chunks across all flows
 - **Progress Tracking**: Tracks ingestion state in source tags

 ## Prerequisites